collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * local development environment (your computer environment)
 * clone (a local copy of a repo)

+* remote
-* remote (the default name for the remote you cloned from)
+* origin (the default name for the remote repository you cloned your code from)
-* origin
-* upstream
+* upstream (source repo (remote) that you pull from in order to push to a fork to keep it up to date/synchronize it)

 <!--
-### A Note About Remotes

-What is origin?
-The place where your code originates from.

 When you clone a repo locally, the remote will automatically assigned the remote name "origin".
 That means that when you push changed files to origin, you are pushing the files to the repo that you cloned from.
-For example, if you cloned from a fork, you will be pushing to the fork.
-If you cloned from an organizational repo, you will be pushing to the organizational repo.
+For example, if you cloned from a forked repo, the origin is the forked repo and you will be pushing to the fork.
+If you cloned from an organizational repo, the origin is the organizational repo, and you will be pushing to the organizational repo.
 Then, you will submit a pull request from there.

-* Understand difference between origin (the default remote, and where you clone from), upstream (where you pull from), and fork (user account copy)
-* If you cloned from an organization, the origin is the organization account, if you cloned from a fork, the origin is your user account
--->
+When you make a change on GitHub, the change does not automatically update locally, and vice versa -->

 * git fetch (obtain code locally, without merging)
 * git merge (merge code)
 * git pull (fetch and merge, all in one action)

-* pull request

-* Some things can be done in both browser or command line, some things only by command line locally.
+* pull request (called a pull request because the changes are "pulled into the source repository by the project maintainer")

 Examples of How to Do Important Things in Browser versus Locally